Information for community groups and organisations

 This page includes important information and advice for community groups or organisations with volunteers in permitted industries following the implementation of Stage 4 COVID-19 restrictions by the Victorian Government in August.

 Re-opening information for Community Groups

 Community groups are the heart of Stonnington.
-The Coronavirus Guidance for Community Groups(PDF, 430KB) have been developed to prepare and assist in re-opening whilst providing a COVID-19 safe environment.
+Our Coronavirus Guide for Community Groups(PDF, 553KB) has been developed to prepare and assist in re-opening whilst providing a COVID-19 safe environment.
 For additional information contact Nat Bachiega on email@example.com or through the COVID hotline 8290 1439.

 Adapting volunteer roles at your community group or organisation

 Volunteering Australia recommends adapting volunteering roles to minimise or remove face-to-face contact to reduce the risk of infection of COVID-19.